Death Benefits Through Workers’ Compensation

 The following is the rule regarding death benefits for surviving families and spouses according to the North Carolina Workers’ Compensation Act:

-- In the state of North Carolina, workers’ compensation death benefits are only payable if the claim is filed with the proper department in writing within two years of the accident.
+- In the state of North Carolina, workers’ compensation insurance death benefits are only payable if the claim is filed with the proper department in writing within two years of the accident.

 - The claim must be filed with the North Carolina Industrial Commission.